What is a paternity action?

 Does dad have any rights if the child is born and he wasn’t married to the mother?

-No. Remember, Minnesota doesn’t have common law marriage and as such if the child is born to an unmarried women, the father, whomever it might be, has no rights until the Minnesota Family Court adjudicates him the father.
+No. Remember, Minnesota doesn’t have common law marriage and as such if the child is born to an unmarried woman, the father, whomever it might be, has no rights until the Minnesota Family Court adjudicates him the father.

 If I don’t sign the ROP, does that mean I won’t have to pay child support?